cllckn/information-and-communication-technologies/module5/README.md

 A **data model** is a conceptual tool used to represent complex real-world data structures in a simplified, often **graphical**, form.

-### Advantages of Data Modeling
+### Benefits of Data Modeling
-1. **Improved Communication**
+1. **Improves Communication**
-  - Facilitates clear communication between database designers, application developers, and end users.
+  - Promotes clear communication between database designers, developers, and end users.
-  - Ensures everyone understands and agrees on the database structure **before implementation**.
+  - Ensures that all stakeholders share a common understanding of the data structure before implementation.

-2. **Simplified Implementation**
+2. **Guides Database Implementation**
-  - Provides a **blueprint** for database design, making development and configuration more straightforward.
+  - Directs the database development process and reduces implementation errors.

 ### The Data Modeling Process
 Data modeling is an **iterative** process: